The Relationship Between Your Spine and Organs

 The spinal column is in charge of protecting this communication system between the mind and organs.
 Thus creating a direct relationship between the spine and organs in the body.

 That’s why, any time one of your vertebrae becomes displaced, no matter how small it is, it ends up pinching a nerve.
 Thereby, it blocks the messages from arriving at their destination.
 And that is how the body’s general functioning depends on the spine.

 Vertebrae and their relation to emotions and disease

 Back pain is so common that it no longer surprises us.
-It could be caused by sitting in front of a computer for hours, sleep wrong, or lifting heavy objects.
+It could be caused by sitting in front of a computer for hours, sleeping in a wrong position, or lifting heavy objects.